 Some drivers, as you have probably noticed, require extra data.
 In this case the W5500 driver needs to know which functions to call to perform SPI initialization and transfers, so we included pointers to those functions we described above

 Then we run Mongoose.
 This is no different from what we always do in any example, though note that it should be run after network initialization.
-The logic is standard: initialize the event manager (as we already did), start a listener on port 80, and fall into an infinite event loop:
+The logic is standard: initialize the event manager (as we already did), start a listener, and fall into an infinite event loop:

 We have covered those aspects that are specific to the STM32 implementation, for the details on the application and the UI, please see the Device Dashboard tutorial.